barenbaruna/Creating-anime-characters-using-DCGANs-and-Keras/README.md

 ---

 *Disclaimer: This project is for educational purposes only.
 All anime characters generated are fictional and not associated with any real individuals or entities.*

+## 🙏 Acknowledgements

+Special thanks to IBM Advance AI @Infinite Learning for providing valuable insights and guidance throughout this course.